-Acknowledging the tabloid controversy surrounding Hong Sang-soo’s relationship with the actress Kim Minhee was always a possibility when it came to On the Beach at Night Alone, the director’s latest film.
+It was always a possibility that On the Beach at Night Alone, Hong Sang-soo’s latest film, would acknowledge the tabloid controversy surrounding the director’s relationship with the actress Kim Minhee.
 Premiering in competition at the Berlinale on Thursday, it is the first film of Hong’s to feature the actress since Right Now, Wrong Then (2015), the movie which sparked their affair, and a basic plot synopsis initially suggested that the movie’s arc might mirror the trajectory of their relationship.

 But what was staggering to many of the people who saw it at Thursday’s premiere was the directness and fierceness with which Hong confronts the issue dead-on.
 Known for his evasiveness in interviews, and for populating a universe with film characters distinguished by their own equivocality, Hong's reputation suggested that he could well have ducked the issue altogether, and might have simply continued to steadily produce and release a movie annually about more-or-less the same handful of subjects.
 That was not the case.
 The film is bleak and angry, positing an alternate reality in which the pressures of the scandal lead to emotional destitution for both the director and his actress.
 (The actual details of their current situation are difficult to parse.)
 In On the Beach at Night Alone, Kim’s character can ultimately only be with her lover in dreams; daily life otherwise is just a banal series of stops-and-starts.